-3 Credits Considers the principles of alternating current electricity, focusing on the theoretical concepts of alternating current circuits as they apply to electrical and electronic components and equipment.
-(3 lec, 3 lab) Prerequisite: ELC 111 with grade of C or higher or instructor permission; Corequisite: MAT 110
+Considers the principles of alternating current electricity, focusing on the theoretical concepts of alternating current circuits as they apply to electrical and electronic components and equipment.
+(3 lec) Prerequisite: ELC 101 and ELC 111 with a grade of C or higher or instructor permission.